maxkueng/eztvapi/README.md

 ## API

-To see what the result of each function looks like check out the [Popcorn API dosc][popcornapi-docs].
+To see what the result of each function looks like check out the [Popcorn API docs][popcornapi-docs].

 ### eztvapi([options])

-Create a new object instance of the API client.
+Create an API client object.

-The client has build-in rate limiting functionality.
+The client has built-in rate limiting functionality.
 By default it limits API calls to one request per second.
-You can change it by passing it the right options.
+You can change it by passing the right options.

 ```js
 var eztvapi = require('eztvapi');